Outputs and validation

 Introduction

-The outputs and validation section summarizes some of the item settings that performed in Viedoc Designer and provides a better overview and an easier way to update those.
+The outputs and validation section summarizes some of the item settings that are performed in Viedoc Designer and provides a better overview and an easier way to update the settings

 Edit checks